Online services for agents

 Multi-factor authentication

-From 7 April 2026, you will see a new page telling you Multi-factor Authentication (MFA) is coming, when signing into HMRC online services through Government Gateway.
+From 7 April 2026, you will see a new page telling you Multi-factor Authentication (MFA) is coming, when signing in to all agent HMRC online services through Government Gateway.

-Once you have activated your Multi-factor Authentication you will no longer see this page when signing in.
+Once Multi-factor Authentication has been activated you will no longer see this page when signing in.

 What is Multi-factor Authentication

 After entering your Government Gateway user ID and password, you will be asked to enter a one-time access code, to confirm your identity.
-This helps protect accounts even if sign-in details are compromised.
+This helps further protect accounts even if sign in details are compromised.

 MFA already protects Government Gateway accounts for individuals and organisations.
 We are now extending this protection to agent accounts in response to the continued and evolving threat to online security.